bnb-chain/bsc-mev-sentry/README.md

 BSC-MEV-Sentry serves as the proxy service for BSC MEV architecture, It has the following features:

-1. Forward RPC requests under mev namespace to builders.
+1. Forward RPC requests under mev namespace to validators/builders.
 2. Pay builders for their bid.
 3. Monitor validators' status and health.